Sven-Goran Eriksson leaves his role as Leicester boss

 A statement on Leicester's website said: "The club and its board of directors would like to thank Sven and Derek for the contribution they have made to Leicester City during their 13 months at King Power Stadium.

-"The last straw was the 3-0 home defeat by Millwall on Saturday.
+Continue reading the main story "The last straw was the 3-0 home defeat by Millwall on Saturday.
 It was a rather poor performance.
 They've been inconsistent.
 The owners have got very very high aspirations, and in the last year since Eriksson joined they've spent over £20m.
 They're not too impressed with Eriksson's stewardship.
 They feel he lacks practical experience at this level, despite his eminence at international level."

-"There will be no further comments from the club or any comment on the recruitment process until an appointment is made."
+"The process of recruiting a new permanent manager will begin in the coming days."There will be no further comments from the club or any comment on the recruitment process until an appointment is made."

 Martin O'Neill, who successfully managed Leicester from 1995-2000, leading them into the Premier League and to two League Cup successes in 1997 and 2000, has been installed as an early favourite to succeed Eriksson.